 First, the creation and maintenance of Internet platforms, their design, updating, and optimization.

 The choice and the implementation of WMS information system (Warehouse management system which is a software allowing the logistic follow-up mainly of the orders), ERP (Enterprise Resource Planning which allows as its name suggests to manage its financial resources as well that physical to have at all times a state of what is made of these resources), TMS (Transportation management system that can be integrated into the ERP or not, which allows the monitoring of the transport part only), or the APS (Advanced Planning System which allows to pre-plan sales, production of products, etc.), and other software allowing management of sending/storage/delivery, etc.

 Obviously, the shipping costs (whether UPU or other) and the storage method (warehouse) must be taken into consideration.
 Finally, you should include the budget allocated to advertising and marketing campaigns for the product, by the various social networks, WeChat, etc.

 12 – Storage Management

-If you decide to embark on cross-border e-commerce, the question of storage of your products will very quickly arise.
+If you decide to embark on cross-border e-commerce, the question of the storage of your products will very quickly arise.
 One must therefore consider whether it is essential to invest in a storage area in a CBEC zone.

 If your business is just starting, it is probably not necessary to immediately invest in storage space.
 Because if you are not sure of the selling opportunity of all of your products it will end in money loss.

 However, as you grow and your sales increase, the forecast of your sales will be more precise and in a concern to improve the customer experience, it is wise to use a warehouse to store your products.
-You will then offer to your local consumers a faster delivery.
+You will then offer your local consumers a faster delivery.